 Not only do these situations mean potential redecorating for pet parents, but they also pose a risk to cats’ health.
 Keep reading to learn our on-staff vet’s tips for preventing these Christmas conundrums from happening this season.

-Cats' curious nature encourages them to investigate changes in their environment, Dr. Emily Singler, VMD, Fetch by The Dodo’s on-staff veterinarian, says.
+Cats' curious nature encourages them to investigate changes in their environment, Dr. Emily Singler, VMD, Fetch’s on-staff veterinarian, says.
 And Christmas trees offer a high perch to sit and a place to hide under or in.

 You’re not the only one who appreciates your ornaments or tree toppers.
 Cats likely see them as toys, Dr. Singler adds.
 And even though the tree doesn’t resemble a treat, your feline might be interested in nibbling on the branches or drinking the water under live trees.

 Even though Christmas trees look merry and bright, they can negatively impact our cats.
 Felines can injure themselves while jumping on or off the tree or scratch themselves on needles or decorations.

 If your cat eats your decorations or lights, it can cause gastroenteritis, foreign body obstruction and electrocution.

 “Some cats will try to eat parts of a live tree such as the needles,” Dr. Singler explains.
 “These can be mildly toxic to cats, and small quantities may upset their stomachs, and become seriously toxic if large quantities are ingested, apart from the risk of internal damage and obstruction.”